akazyti/rtcamp_assignment/README.md

    1. Realtime Updates
 	 2. Background jobs
 	 3. Frappe Whitelist API -> For Providing Custom API
-	 4. Fraooe Error Logging
+	 4. Frappe Error Logging
 	 5. Frappe Hooks =>

-			1. Class Based for Now becuase it's a vannila App
+			1. Class Based for Now because it's a vanilla App
 			2. hooks.py file is not used because we are not customizing any application

   3. What App Bundles with
 		- 2 Roles, HR and Student
-		- 1 Role Profile Calles Students
+		- 1 Role Profile Called Students
 		- 1 User which is Default System Manager (Because this is Dummy App)
-		- Some Dummy Job Openeings
+		- Some Dummy Job Openings

 ### Installation